Last updated on November 5th, 2020 at 03:34 pm

 Analysis / Bias

 In review, The Plain Dealer covers local news through journalists with minimal bias such as this Cleveland woman dies in one-vehicle crash on Interstate 480 on Christmas Eve.
 National and international news is covered through the Associated Press.

 Editorially, the Cleveland Plain Dealer has endorsed Democratic Presidential candidates since 2008, including Hillary Clinton in 2016.
 The op-ed pages primarily consist of letters to the editor versus regular columnists.
-Although there is reasonable balance in the columns, some do offer loaded language and strong left leaning perspective such as this: The GOP’s transformation from party to cult is now complete.
-In general, news is reported factually with a left leaning editorial bias.
+Although there is reasonable balance in the columns, some do offer loaded language and strong left-leaning perspectives such as this: The GOP’s transformation from party to cult is now complete.
+In general, the news is reported factually with a left-leaning editorial bias.